cafuego/handbook/_pages/about/tools.md

 We use a series of tools for communicating within the Backdrop CMS community.
 The primary means of communication is the [Backdrop Issue Queue](http://github.com/backdrop/backdrop-issues/issues), which is where all discussion happens when adding new features or fixing bugs.

+## Weekly Meetings

+Backdrop holds weekly meetings on **Thursdays at 1pm Pacific Time**.
+These open meetings anyone can join.
+All meetings are recorded and published to our [YouTube channel](https://www.youtube.com/user/backdropcms).

 ## Support

 Backdrop uses [StackOverflow](http://stackoverflow.com/questions/tagged/backdrop) for handling support requests.
 When asking a new question, tag the question with "[backdrop](http://stackoverflow.com/questions/tagged/backdrop)".